FlyingFathead/youwhisper-cli/README.md

 ## Dependencies

-- `yt-dlp`: For audio extraction from various video streaming platforms.
+- `yt-dlp` -- For audio extraction from various video streaming platforms.
-- `whisperx` (or alternatively, `openai-whisper`): For converting audio into textual and subtitle formats.
+- `whisperx` (or alternatively, `openai-whisper`) -- For converting audio into textual and subtitle formats.

 ## Contributing